 July 2017 I was awarded an Early Career Researcher Prize in recognition of my work with the ShARRP, for outstanding contributions in outreach and public engagement in research within the faculty.

 EDARA (Evaluating the Diversion of Alcohol-Related Attendances)

 I am the Project Manager on a mixed methods study in collaboration with Cardiff University to evaluate the impact of Alcohol Intoxication Management Services (AIMS) on patients, professionals, the health service and the night-time economy.The project is funded by National Institute for Health Research Health Services and Delivery Research Programme.
-It is scheduled to start in January 2016 and will run for 30 months with £925,000 funding.
+EDARA commenced in January 2016 and will run for 30 months with £925,000 funding.

 Yorkshire Ambulance Service - Evaluation of Mental Health triage intervention within the Emergency Operations Centre (EOC).
 The aim of the project is to assess the strengths and weaknesses of implementing a mental health nurse triage system in the Emergency Operations Centre as a resource for managing patients with mental health problems.
 This work is being carried out jointly by staff at the University of Sheffield and Yorkshire Ambulance Service.
 See final report (June 2016) in the downloads list.